 Everyone faces and fears a research ‘brick wall’ at some time in their family tree research, where the story hits a dead end.
 Therefore, the end part of the show is an opportunity to put a plea out for help in a hope that a listener has that little clue or scrap of information that cracks that wall and brings it tumbling down.
 The listeners can make contact with the guest via our Contact Us page or via the means given by the guest in the episode.

 The podcast does not include advertisements, nor does it participate in paid promotions, sponsorship, or requests for funding.
 It also does not offer a paid-for subscriber model, and is not part of a podcast network.
-Quite simply, it is what it is, and it aims to continue as an independent podcast.

-Our official other online channels are:
+Our official social media channels are: